GUIDELINES FOR PART-TIME PROFESSIONAL EMPLOYMENT

 - Employers should notify applicants in a timely manner that application materials have been received, will be kept on file for twelve months, and that the department will contact the applicant as necessary.

-- Hiring recommendations should consider the professional competence, experience, and performance of candidates and their suitability for the open position(s).
+- Hiring recommendations should consider the professional competence, teaching experience and philosophy, potential to broaden the diversity of the unit, and performance of candidates and their suitability for the open position(s).

-- An employee should be granted continuing status upon completion of teaching at least one semester or session in each of two consecutive contract years in the same academic unit.
+- When supported by contract language, an employee should be granted continuing status upon completion of teaching at least one semester or session in each of two consecutive contract years in the same academic unit.
 Upon reaching continuing status, this status would be lost if the employee does not teach in the academic unit for a predetermined number of consecutive semesters/sessions.

-- An employee with continuing status has a rebuttable presumption that she/he will be awarded a future part-time teaching appointment in the succeeding semester/session, dependent on academic unit needs and resources.
+- An employee with continuing status has a rebuttable presumption that they will be awarded a future part-time teaching appointment in the succeeding semester/session, dependent on academic unit needs and resources.

 - The employer should provide to all employees with continuing status either: (1) written notice of appointment for one or more classes in the upcoming semester/session; or (2) written notice that the instructor will not be offered an appointment in the upcoming semester/session or, if applicable, in the foreseeable future.
 This written notice should be provided in a timely manner, ideally at least sixty days prior to the upcoming semester/session.